- MEET WITH YOUR ACCOUNTANT:

 Making sure your books are as clean as possible is key to your business financial health check.
 If you have multiple vendors who owe you product or credit it is important to have current records for tax purposes.
 Once updated these will show up on your Aged Creditors or Aged Debtors reports in your accounting programs.

-Reconciling all your credit card statements and bank accounts will ensure you have taken account for all expenses and purchases to date.
+Reconciling all your credit card statements and bank accounts will ensure you have taken into account all expenses and purchases to date.

 EOY is a great time to review your current contracts – phone, internet, credit card processors, etc. Note on your upcoming year calendar when these lapsed.
 This will give you time to research other options if necessary.

-Create a plan for what can be done differently in 2019—Better bookkeeping, a strategic buying plan, whatever it is, decide what you want 2019 to look like and set those goals in place.
+Create a plan for what can be done differently in the new year—Better bookkeeping, a strategic buying plan, whatever it is, decide what you want the year to look like, and set those goals in place.
+It is never to early to start planning ahead.
+The best planning is done in the official Boutique Boss Planner!